Divyakriti/DECODE_LABS_INTERNSHIP/PROJECT 1/Readme.md

 - Bar Charts
 - Correlation Heatmaps

-These visualizations helped identify pricing trends, discount patterns, and category-level insights.
+These visualizations helped reveal customer-facing pricing trends and promotional strategies.

+---

 ## Machine Learning Models

 ### Linear Regression

-Used as a baseline model for price prediction.
+Used as a baseline model for predicting product prices.

 ### Random Forest Regression

-Implemented to capture complex non-linear relationships within the dataset.
+Implemented to capture complex and non-linear relationships among product attributes.

+---

-## Model Evaluation
+## 📏 Model Evaluation

-Performance of both models was compared using R² score and prediction accuracy.
+Models were evaluated and compared using performance metrics such as:

+- 🎯 R² Score
+- 📊 Prediction Accuracy

-### Result
+###  Best Performing Model

+**Random Forest Regression**

-Random Forest Regression outperformed Linear Regression and was selected as the final model due to its superior predictive performance.
+The Random Forest model outperformed Linear Regression and provided more accurate predictions.

+---

-## Key Insights
+## 💡 Key Insights

-- Most products belong to the low-to-mid price segment.
+🔹 Most products belong to the low-to-mid price range.

-- Significant discounts are common across multiple categories.
+🔹 Discounts are a major pricing strategy across multiple categories.

-- Product pricing varies considerably across categories and brands.
+🔹 Product categories show significant variation in average pricing.

-- Retail price strongly influences discounted price.
+🔹 Retail Price strongly influences Discounted Price.

+🔹 Brands follow different discounting and pricing strategies.

-- Random Forest effectively captures pricing patterns in e-commerce data.
+🔹 Random Forest effectively captures pricing behavior in e-commerce datasets.

+---

 ##  Technologies Used

-- Python
+- 🐍 Python
-- Pandas
+- 🐼 Pandas
-- NumPy
+- 🔢 NumPy
-- Matplotlib
+- 📊 Matplotlib
-- Seaborn
+- 🎨 Seaborn
-- Scikit-learn
+- 🤖 Scikit-Learn
-- Jupyter Notebook
+- 📓 Jupyter Notebook

+---

-## Conclusion
+## 🎯 Conclusion

-This project demonstrates an end-to-end Data Science pipeline, from data cleaning and visualization to predictive modeling.
-The analysis provides valuable insights into Flipkart's product pricing and discount strategies while showcasing machine learning techniques for price prediction.
+This project demonstrates a complete Data Science pipeline, starting from data cleaning and preprocessing to visualization, feature engineering, machine learning, and model evaluation.

+The analysis provides valuable insights into Flipkart's pricing and discount strategies while showcasing the practical application of machine learning for product price prediction in an e-commerce environment.

+🚀 A hands-on project highlighting data analysis, visualization, and predictive modeling skills.